PalaashSri/App_Description_Generator/README.md

 * Then run `python manage.py runserver` the following command to start the website server.
 Visit the following link: http://127.0.0.1:8000/appUpload/ to view the website.

-<b> Note: </b> You might be required to generate Django secret key.
+<b> Note: </b> You might be required to generate a Django secret key.
 Any Django secret key generator from the web can be used for this purpose.